Being injured while on the job can be devastating.

 Unfortunately, dealing with the aftermath of your Texas workplace injury can be even more complex.

-If you have sustained a workplace injury, you may be entitled to relief through a Texas workers’ compensation claim.
+If you sustained a workplace injury, you may be entitled to relief through a Texas workers’ compensation claim.

 But where do you begin?